GiMattia/PyPLUTO/CODE_OF_CONDUCT.md

-All Max Planck Institute for Astronomy (MPIA) researchers are bound to adhere to the [Max Plack Society Code of Conduct](https://www.mpg.de/14172230/code-of-conduct.pdf).

 Interactions on GitHub are not limited to those between MPIA employees.
 The community of participants in open source astronomy projects is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences success and continued growth.
 As members of this global community: